 Students will learn as a member of a homeroom group in core subjects and as members of different groups in learning choices classes and Focus Weeks.
-Staff are focused on how students learn and believe that they can learn.
+Staff are focused on how students learn and work towards developing a growth mindset in students.
 One of our aims is to show students that learning is within their grasp and is their responsibility, assisting students in making a confident transition into Senior School.